 Ever tried straw bales–and if not, do you think you might try (if so, with what crop)?

 I’ll pick the random winners after entries close at midnight on Tuesday, February 28, 2017.
 No answer, or feeling shy?
 Just say something like “Count me in” and I will, but a reply is even better.
 Good luck to all.
 US and Canada only.

 prefer the podcast version of the show?

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its 10th year in March 2019.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the Feb.
-20, 2017 show right here.
-You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
+Or play the February 20, 2017 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes/Apple Podcasts or Spotify or Stitcher (and browse my archive of podcasts here).

 Hey, have read both books, Epic Tomato and SBG gardening.
 I’ve talked to several Master Gardeners in the Houston, Tx area and we can’t find straw bales.
 The closest area where wheat is grown is North of Dallas.
 Are there any resources out there to find straw bales?
 FYI, the sources listed in Craig LeHoullier book are old and did not respond to my inquiries.

 Hi, Mike, here in the NE we have oat straw bales (not wheat), and then hay bales (like timothy), too.
 I will email Craig and ask him, too.